‘The djembe is a symbol of joy’ (Mohamed Bangoura)

 The djembe was created to express joy and to celebrate life.
 Drummergirl teachers and performers embrace this notion and aim to make all aspects of drumming as fun and joy-filled as possible for all participants and audiences.

-These are the people that make it happen.
+These are the people that make it happen here.

-In 2012 Simone completed intensive study in San Diego and Bali with Grand Master Mamady Kieta one of the world’s most important exponents and educators of the Mandingue tradition.
+Recently, Simone completed intensive study with Grand Masters Mamady Kieta and Famoudou Konate, two of the world’s most important exponents and educators of the Mandingue tradition.

-As a facilitator and instructor, Simone is renowned for her charismatic approach and she imparts her knowledge of West African drumming and culture with integrity and buoyant enthusiasm.
+As a teacher and performer, Simone is renowned for her charismatic approach and she imparts her knowledge of West African drumming and culture with integrity and enthusiasm.

 Jacqueline Gawler – drummer/percussionist & lead vocalist